liferay/clay/CONTRIBUTING.md

 | Next Release    | [search](https://github.com/search?q=is%3Aopen+is%3Aissue+repo%3Aliferay%2Fclay+label%3A%22status%3A+next-release%22&type=Issues)  | Status     | Will be available in the next release                                                                                                                                                                                                                                               |
 | Duplicate       | [search](https://github.com/search?q=is%3Aopen+is%3Aissue+repo%3Aliferay%2Fclay+label%3A%22resolution%3A+duplicate%22&type=Issues) | Resolution | Duplicates an existing issue                                                                                                                                                                                                                                                        |
 | Wontfix         | [search](https://github.com/search?q=is%3Aopen+is%3Aissue+repo%3Aliferay%2Fclay+label%3A%22resolution%3A+wontfix%22&type=Issues)   | Resolution | Will no longer be worked on                                                                                                                                                                                                                                                         |

+## Release process

+To publish a new version for all packages that have updated, follow these steps:

+1.  `git checkout master`
+2. Run `lerna version --conventional-commits` and verify each package's version change.

+    -   If you'd like to do a dry run first, you can also use the `--no-push` flag to see the commit and tags that lerna will apply.
+You can also use `lerna changed` to see an output of what packages will be updated
+    -   The `--conventional-commits` flag should automatically determine what version each package should be updated to.
+If this doesn't seem accurate, you can maually choose each version by just running `lerna version` without the flag.

+    > Note, if package A requires package B and package B receives a minor update, package A will also receive a minor update via lerna.

+3. Create a draft PR (not intended to be merged) to the clay repo; the sole purpose of this is to see CI green one last time before pushing the tag.
+4. Once CI is green, run `git push $REMOTE master --follow-tags`
+5. Run `lerna publish from-package` - This will push the packages to NPM.

+In the last step it may happen that some things break, be it build failure or something else, so be aware and make sure all packages are published correctly.

+> NOTE: Publishing new packages automatically with Lerna is sometimes a problem, if you have problems try to publish the package separately manually.

+### Releasing individual packages

+In a rare case you may want to release only one specific package.
+To do so, follow these steps:

+1. `git checkout master`
+2. Navigate to specific package (`cd ./packages/$COMPONENT_DIR`)
+3. Run `yarn version` and choose what the new version will be.
+4. Create a draft PR (not intended to be merged) to the clay repo; the sole purpose of this is to see CI green one last time before pushing the tag.
+5. Once CI is green, run `git push $REMOTE master --follow-tags`
+6. Run `yarn publish` to publish module to the npm registry.